Assessor: Mary Lavallee

 You will pay the July motor vehicle tax bill to the town you were residing in on October 1st.
 If you did not change your address with the DMV please do so as soon as possible.
 (Forms are available in the tax office.)
 The DMV sends your motor vehicle listing to the town that is on the address of your registration, as of October 1st.
 If the address is wrong, it will go to the wrong town and have to be transferred.
 We do not pro-rate between towns.

 Q. What if I feel my property assessment is not accurate?

-If you think your property assessment is not accurate, you have the right to request the Assessor to review it.
+If you think your property assessment is not accurate or dispute its value, you have the right to request the Assessor to review it.
 You also have the right to appeal your assessment to the Board of Assessment Appeals (BAA).
-The BAA will meets in March.
-You must notify the BAA in writing by February 20th if you intend to appeal.
-Forms for this purpose are available from the Assessor's Office.
-The BAA also meets in September for motor vehicle appeals only.
-No application is necessary for this meeting.
-It is based on a first come first serve basis during the period posted for the meeting.
+The BAA meets in March and September.
+You must notify the BAA in writing by February 20th for the March meeting and just show up at the Septmeber meeting as no application is required.
+The September meeting is only for motor vehicles.
+Forms for this purpose are available online below and can be emailed or faxed by request from the Assessor's Office.

 Q. What if I feel my vehicle assessment is not accurate?